ezgi-c/storefront/README.md

   - ✅ When a user clicks the “add to cart” button, add the item to their cart:
     - ✅ In the `<SimpleCart />` component, show a running list of the items in the cart (just the titles).
     - ✅ Change the `(0)` indicator in the header to show the actual number of items in the cart.
-    - ❌ Reduce the number in stock for that product.
+    - ✅ Reduce the number in stock for that product.

 ### Manage state in a Redux store with multiple reducers/actions

-- Categories(TODO: separate from `productSlice`)
+- Categories
   - ✅ State should be a list of categories as well as the active one.
-    - ❓ Each category should have a normalized name, display name, and a description.
+    - ✅ Each category should have a normalized name, display name, and a description.
   - ✅ Create an action that will trigger the reducer to change the active category.
   - ✅ Update the active category in the reducer when this action is dispatched.
 - Products